Omkar399/project-z/README.md

 ## Overview

-**Clippy** brings back the beloved Microsoft Office assistant into the modern age with AI-powered intelligence!
-This isn't just another clipboard manager—it's your smart companion that understands context, learns from your workflow, and magically finds exactly what you need from your clipboard history.
+**Project Z** is your AI-powered personal assistant with true memory!
+It combines clipboard intelligence, calendar awareness, and guardian mode to become your Jarvis-like companion.
+With session memory and long-term learning via Mem0, Project Z remembers your preferences and provides contextual help across all your work.

 ### 🎬 Demo Video